Oliver-RC/DjangoBookings/README.md

   - Bootstrap grid layout system has been used to create a responsive site.
   - Layout design of each page:
     1. Navigation bar at the top with page title to the left and page links to the right.
-    2. Rotational uber image under the navigation bar for inspiriation and reaffirming to the user it is a restaurant site.
+    2. Rotational uber image under the navigation bar for inspiration and reaffirming to the user it is a restaurant site.
     3. Title of the page and paragraph of text advising the user of the page and its use.
     4. Core content of the page.
     5. Social media footer at the bottom.